alantech/alanlang-docs/docs/learn_alan/index.md

 fn baz "baz" :: (i64, i64, i64) -> i64;
 ```

-The `::` symbol is an alias for the `Call{N, F}` type, specifying a function call with the Rust function name as a string on the left, and the function type that it represents on the right.
+The `::` symbol is an alias for the `Call{N, F}` type, specifying a function call with the host language (Rust or Javascript) function name as a string on the left, and the function type that it represents on the right.
 This `Call` type doesn't have any properties, but defines a single "constructor" function that takes the input specified and returns the output.
 This is used in conjunction with the function declaration syntax to give this "constructor" an easy-to-use name.

 !!! note